mattyoung101/slingshot/README.md

 ## Implementation details
 See [docs/impl_details.md](docs/impl_details.md)

+## No AI policy
+I do not use any LLMs when developing this project, and I will not accept contributions, issues or code that are written in whole or in part using LLMs.
+These tickets will be closed on sight.

 ## Licence
 Copyright (c) 2023-2025 M. L. Young.
 Available under the Mozilla Public License v2.0